PROGRESS Wrestling Chapter 39: The Graps Of Wrath. 27th November 2016. The Electric Ballroom, Camden, 2016.

 I don’t understand what the need for Sexsmith was there, as well as essentially two run-ins in the space of 30 seconds.
 Odd.
 Very shortly after that Trent Seven hits Travis Banks with a piledriver from the second rope to eliminate the intense Kiwi.
 His time will come.
 British Strong Style takes turns battering Matt Riddle senseless with punches, kicks, and other rudimentary offense whilst Jimmy takes a powder.
 It’s to Riddle’s absolute credit that he makes the tag team champions looks so strong as he only gets a couple of kicks in on them.

 BSS hit the piledriver – pump kick combo on the King of Bros and Pete Dunne gets the pin.
-It’s down to Trent Seven, Pete Dunne and Jimmy Havoc now, the odds very much stacked against the King of the Goths.
-BSS give Havoc a good kicking for a minute or two before Jimmy can make a comeback and separate the tag champs.
-A series of reversals with Seven leads to Havoc hitting an acid rainmaker to eliminate the third man leaving just him and Pete Dunne in the ring.
+It’s down to Trent Seven, Pete Dunne and Jimmy Havoc now.
+The odds very much stacked against the King of the Goths.
+BSS give Havoc a good kicking for a minute or two before Jimmy can make a comeback.
+He then separates the tag champs.
+A series of reversals with Seven leads to Havoc hitting an acid rainmaker to eliminate the third man.
+This left just him and Pete Dunne in the ring.
 Once again, Chris Roberts takes a tumble and misses a visual pin by Jimmy on Dunne.
 Just do your bloody job Roberts!

 That opening prompts Trent Seven to re-enter the ring and help Dunne hit their finisher on Havoc.

 Paz runs down to make the count but it’s only good for two.
-Rallying, Jimmy knocks Trent back out of the ring and hits an acid rainmaker on Pete but Paz gets dragged out of the ring by Seven.
-He flings the beleaguered referee into the crowd (they are getting their money’s worth on this show) and slides back into the ring.
+Rallying, Jimmy knocks Trent back out of the ring.
+He hits an acid rainmaker on Pete.
+But Paz gets dragged out of the ring by Seven.
+He flings the beleaguered referee into the crowd.
+They are getting their money’s worth on this show.
+He then slides back into the ring.
 That brings out Tyler Bate, the man that Trent Seven betrayed at Chapter 33 to form British Strong Style with Dunne.

 The Bruiserweight rolls in and covers Havoc for the three count and claims the PROGRESS title.
 Dunne, Seven, and Bate embrace and hold the title up.
 S new faction has been made.
 They were asserting their hold over the company with both singles and tag titles in their possession.

 So ends a momentous Chapter for PROGRESS and for British wrestling as a whole.
-On the night, outing the title on Pete Dunne was considered a bit of a left-field choice but it caused huge waves in the wrestling world.
+On the night, outing the title on Pete Dunne was considered a bit of a left-field choice.
+But it caused huge waves in the wrestling world.
 Would Pete have become the hot prospect in NXT if the rocket hadn’t been strapped to him here?
-Would NXT UK have ever gotten off the ground if not for having an act as notable as British Strong Style to build around?
-We can only speculate, but what I do know is that we are about to embark on a fantastic run of PROGRESS shows with BSS at the helm.
+Would NXT UK have ever gotten off the ground?
+If not for having an act as notable as British Strong Style to build around?
+We can only speculate.
+But what I do know is that we are about to embark on a fantastic run of PROGRESS shows.
+This is with BSS at the helm.
 We’ll be here to look back at them every week and hope to see you back with us.
 Take care of yourselves until next time.